Browser file transfer

 Use browser access for quick local file moves.
 Use FTP or explicit FTPS when you prefer a dedicated FTP client workflow.

-Is browser HTTP encrypted?
+Is browser HTTPS encrypted?

 Open Android files from your browser.